UPPMAX/HPC-python/docs/day2/matplotlib-intro.rst

 .. challenge::

    Exercises and their solutions are provided separately in Jupyter notebooks.
 You may have to modify the search paths for the associated datafile(s).
-The data file for the Matplotlib exercises is ``exoplanets_5250_EarthUnits.csv``.
+The data file for the Matplotlib exercises is ``exoplanets_5250_EarthUnits_fixed.csv``, and it should be obvious from the file names which exercises are for Matplotlib.